paulobolinhas/GraphQL-Demo-Service/README.md

 # GraphQL Migration Test

-Migration from REST to GraphQL test
+Migration from REST to GraphQL test.

 ## Implementation